A Patient’s Guide to Glucosamine and Chondroitin Sulfate for Osteoarthritis of the Knee

 Glucosamine and chondroitin sulfate occur naturally in the body, mainly in joint cartilage.
 They can also be made and given in pill form or by injection.
 The theory is that these supplements can help protect, or possibly even repair, damaged cartilage.
 Scientific studies lend support to the benefits that these supplements have on reducing pain, swelling, and tenderness, along with improving knee joint mobility.

 Laboratory experiments suggest that glucosamine introduced to the body is absorbed by the synovial fluid.
-Glucosamine supplements also seem to encourage production of hyaluronic acid.
+Glucosamine supplements also seem to encourage the production of hyaluronic acid.
 Doctors think that normal hyaluronic acid levels in the knee joint keep the cartilage healthy and suppress pain in patients with knee OA.

 Glucosamine and chondroitin sulfate also help fight inflammation, which in turn reduces joint pain, swelling, and tenderness from knee OA.
-These compounds seems to work in a different way than NSAIDs.
+These compounds seem to work in a different way than NSAIDs.
 They take longer to achieve the same benefit, but the results tend to last longer than NSAIDs.
 Most importantly, they have fewer side effects than NSAIDs.
 It’s possible that some patients may get good pain relief with a combination of the two.

 Though the data isn’t conclusive, these two supplements have been shown to decrease pain and improve joint mobility in patients with knee OA.
 Most people start to notice a difference after taking the supplements for four weeks.
 Maximum benefits happen by eight to 12 weeks, and the benefits seem to last even after treatment has ended.